 Free up as much memory on your phone as possible.

 Backup and remove all those photos of your dog or kids or most recent wedding.
 Delete any text chains that are filled with photos, gifs or videos.
-You’ll thank me when you find yourself snapping a picture with celebrity planner Sasha Souza or The Knot‘s Carly Roney—you don’t want to be caught in a “no memory space” situation when you’re meeting your wedding idols!
+You’ll thank me when you find yourself snapping a picture with celebrity planner Sasha Souza, David Tutera or The Knot‘s Carly Roney—you don’t want to be caught in a “no memory space” situation when you’re meeting your wedding idols!

 Bring a portable mobile device charger or battery booster.

 Weakened cell tower signal in the Las Vegas Convention Center makes your cell phone work harder to send and receive data, which means your phone can go from 95% to 5% just like that—especially if you’re on social media (and, let’s face it, we all will be).
+If you don’t already have a portable charger, now is a good time to invest in one (they’re not that expensive) and include it on your packing list for this event.
 While I love the few booths that offered charging stations, it’s still likely you’ll have to wait for an available charger, and you’ll end up missing something important if you’re stuck at a charging station waiting for that precious juice.
 That being said, if you do end up getting stuck at a charging station, make the most of it!
 Introduce yourself to the person charging next to you (rather than staring down at your device)—you never know who you’re going to meet!
 If all else fails, remember that Postmates, an on-demand anything delivery service, is available in Las Vegas.
 So, if you’re really in need of a charger, you can visit the Postmates website, order one from the nearest Apple store or Best Buy, and a Postmate will deliver it right to the convention center doorsteps.

 Pack for temperature fluctuation.